bboggs20/Mechanical-Design-Portfolio/README.md

 # Mechanical-Design-Portfolio
-CAD files and documentation of Mechanical Design work
+CAD files, scripts, and documentation of Mechanical Design work